flutter/flutter-github-scripts.dart/README.md

 If `--queries` is passed, shows each search term used for the open and closed queries. if `--customers`is passed, shows only issues that also have at least one customer label.
 If `--delta` is provided with a numeric argument, reports the counts for the periods in delta days; otherwise 7 days is assumed.

+## flutterfire_all_closed_over_time.dart
+Usage `dart bin/flutterfire_all_closed_over_time.dart [--queries] [--customers]  [--delta <days> --from date --to date`

+Returns a TSV summary of open and closed high priority weekly over the given span for firebaseextended/flutterfire issues.
+If `--summaries` is passed, reports in TSV; otherwise markdown.
+If `--queries` is passed, shows each search term used for the open and closed queries. if `--customers`is passed, shows only issues that also have at least one customer label.
+If `--delta` is provided with a numeric argument, reports the counts for the periods in delta days; otherwise 7 days is assumed.